29th March 2018

 Then a plodge along water-filled trenches through the densely packed gorse and bramble, tearing at my waterproof trousers.
 Reached some rocks above Sperris Quoit.
 Old habitation or mine spoil?

 After a couple of onward feints at the mud-filled narrow gap between gorse recently traversed by a mountain bike, towards Trendrine Hill, I gave up.
-Retreating and eventually reaching a wider path that was basically across a bog for a mile & a half.
+Retreating and eventually reaching a wider path that was a 1.5 mile bog-trot.

 Back on boring farm tracks was a relief, for a brief while